Malin Ernberg

 About me

-Malin Ernberg received her dental degree (DDS) at Karolinska Institutet 1979 and received her Specialist Diploma in Orofacial Pain/TMD in 1995.
-In 1999 she defended her PhD thesis and in 2004 she was appointed Associate Professor at KI.
-Between 2004 and 2006 she was guest researcher at the Department of Orofacial Pain at Aarhus University, Denmark during a total of 1 year.
-From 2009 to 2014 she had a 50% clinical research position financed by the Swedish Research Council and was 2012 appointed Professor in Clinical Oral Physiology at KI.
+I received my dental degree (DDS) at Karolinska Institutet 1979 and Specialist Diploma in Orofacial Pain/TMD in 1995.
+In 1999 I defended my PhD thesis and in 2004 I was appointed Associate Professor at KI.
+Between 2004 and 2006 I was guest researcher at the Department of Orofacial Pain at Aarhus University, Denmark during a total of 1 year.
+From 2009 to 2014 I had a 50% clinical research position financed by the Swedish Research Council and was 2012 appointed Professor in Clinical Oral Physiology at KI.

-During 2011 and 2012 she was the President of the Neuroscience Group of the International Association for Dental Research (IADR) and between 2013 to 2016 the President of the Swedish Pain Society, the national chapter of the International Association for the Study of Pain (IASP).
-At the same time she was also a member of the European Pain Federation’s (EFIC) Council.
-Presently she is the President of the European Academy of Orofacial Pain and Dysfunction (EAOPD).
+During 2011 and 2012 I was the President of the Neuroscience Group of the International Association for Dental Research (IADR) and between 2013 to 2016 the President of the Swedish Pain Society, the national chapter of the International Association for the Study of Pain (IASP).
+At the same time I was a member of the European Pain Federation’s (EFIC) Council.
+Presently I am the President of the European Academy of Orofacial Pain and Dysfunction (EAOPD) and of the American Dental Society Sweden (ADSS), and member of the recently started KI Pain Network’s stearing group.

-She has co-authored more than 150 original papers, review papers and book chapters.
+I have co-authored a vast number of original papers, review papers and book chapters.

 Research

 • My research group focuses on increasing our knowledge concerning the mechanisms behind chronic orofacial pain, emphasising jaw muscle pain and its sex differences.
 The research is translational, spanning from basic research conducted in patients and matched pain-free controls via human experimental studies where pain is experimentally induced to clinical intervention studies.
-We study potential algesic and inflammatory peripheral biomarkers, such as serotonin, glutamate, cytokines and neuropeptides.
+We study potential algesic and inflammatory peripheral biomarkers.

 For information about specific research projects, please visit the Department's Research pages.